-Inspired by the practicality of implementing a serious search, Billingham went on to start the NASA SETI program, and headed that effort from its inception in the 1970s until its cancellation by Congress in 1993.
-It was during this period of rapid technical development and increased awareness of SETI by academia and the public that the SETI Institute was founded.
-Although Billingham retired from NASA soon after its SETI efforts were halted, he kept in close touch with the discipline he helped incubate by becoming a member of the SETI Institute’s Board of Trustees.
-In 2009, he was inducted into the Ames Research Center Hall of Fame as the acknowledged “Father of SETI” at NASA.
+While at Ames, Billingham was intrigued by the idea of searching for extraterrestrial intelligence.
+Inspired by the possibility of implementing a serious search, Billingham went on to start the NASA SETI program, heading that effort from its inception in the 1970s until its cancellation by Congress in 1993.
+It was during this period of rapid technical development and increased awareness of SETI by both academia and the public that the SETI Institute was founded (1984).
+He died in 2013.